My Google Maps coverage

 The building was demolished in 2002

-And now, a new housing estate is on the site, and further construction is happening on the Nar valley project.
+And now, a new housing estate is on the site, and further construction is happening on the Nar Valley project.

 Historical maps showing the old railway sidings from the South Lynn works.